• Skip to primary navigation

 Notes

-• Use room temperature butter.
+• Use room-temperature butter.
 Using room-temperature butter will allow you to cream the butter much easier than cold butter.

 • Measure your dry ingredients with a scale.
 I will say this for every bake.
 The most accurate method of measuring ingredients is with a scale.
 That will yield the exact flavor that I have envisioned.
 If you don't have a scale, fluff your flour with a spoon, carefully drop it into your measuring cup and level it off.
 Do NOT pack the flour into the measuring cup.

 • Use a trusted Matcha powder.
-Since matcha is the star of this dish, make sure to use a high-quality matcha powder for the best results.
+Since matcha is the star of this dish, make sure to use high-quality matcha powder for the best results.
 There are tons of matcha powders out there and some are made with lower quality than others.
 I've used brands such as Matchabar, Junbi, and Matcha Bloom and they all have high-quality grade matcha.

 • Make sure to chill the dough!
 Chilling the dough allows the butter to solidify making the dough easier to mold and roll out.